JosephOHagan/SVRA/README.md

 ## Key Scripts
 * SVRA_GrabbableObject: Makes an object grabbable.
   * Attach to objects you wish to pick up and interact with
+  * Attributes:
+    * Highlight Effect: Select the highlight script (or none) to be applied to the object.
+    * Snap Point: By default snaps the controller position to the centre of the object on pickup.
+Local Position can be used to change the snap position.
+    * Rotation: Enable or disable rotation for the joint which connects the controller to the grabbed object.
+Apply Grip And Orientation will orientate the object to the specified Local Orientation.

 * SVRA_InteractiveObject: Makes an object interactive and open to interaction scripts.

 * SVRA_EventBridge: On a specified event (interaction start, grab start, etc.) trigger some attached function(s).